-The Sun’s Financial Dollar reminds that some things in life are free –(the kind you shave with, not the kind you talk on).
+The Sun’s Financial Dollar reminds that some things in life are free – like a free razor (the kind you shave with, not the kind you talk on).

 We prayed, and GraceFilled’s automobile is going to be just fine!

 Lazy Man is selling – and naming – his computers.Â I can hear it now, “Sarah Michelle crashed again!”.

 Looking to sell your house?Â Money Smart Life has some suggestions, even in a down market.Â My wife and I have kicked around the idea of buying a house, but that would, at this time, require borrowing money.Â And, I certainly don’t want to do that.

 My Open Wallet is looking for singles – and she’s not talking about dollar bills.Â If you are looking for love, and you love personal finance, check out My Open Wallet.

 My Two Dollars lists 35 ways (pluse a few more) where you can watch TV for free.

 My Money Blog notes that Vanguard now has new Global Stock Index Fund.Â Amazingly, the fund invests in more than 48 countries!Â Wow.Â (By the way, if you don’t read My Money Blog, you are missing out!Â It’s a daily must read.)